FAQ

 A: I often notice that other fans are very curious about my opinion, as if it were taken more seriously than other fan work.
 Some people accuse me of being dogmatic or arrogant.
 This is probably because EAS does not parrot stuff published elsewhere.
 I know it sounds immodest, but since the early 2000's EAS is the world's leading source of technical Star Trek information.
 The site presents my personal findings and those of many contributors I rely on, thoroughly based on strictly canon information, real science, common sense and with an absolute minimum of conjecture.
 Nothing more and nothing less.
 I always know what I am talking about, and I strongly doubt that many other fans could claim the same.

 But the question is already the answer.
 I'm not in a position to tell other people what they ought to believe, and I don't want to.
 I don't create anything canon.
 If you don't like my views, you don't have to listen.
 If you think I'm wrong, you may always go and prove it.
-You will notice that I don't simply reject your arguments if they are valid.
+You will notice that I don't simply reject your points if they are valid.
 I incorporate visitor corrections to my articles every few days.

 I hope I could make my point clear.
 BTW, even The Powers That Be shouldn't be allowed to exert total control.
 Star Trek™ may be the property of CBS and Paramount, but ultimately Star Trek belongs to us, the fans.